Simhyeon/r4d/docs/macro_syntax.md

 Yield literal attribute ```*``` makes output printed as literal form.
 This is useful when you have to give an argument literal value but you need to pre process the data which means it cannot be marked as literal.
 In other words you can send dynamic content as quoted with help of yield literal attribute.
+Use yield literal when you manipulate complex texts that can possibly include unbalanced parenthesis or commas.

 Refer about [literal quotes](#literal-rules) to grasp possible usages.